 Do I have to stop my current treatment to receive palliative care?

-No. Hospice care is meant specifically for those approaching the last stages of life, while palliative care is appropriate for any stage of a serious illness
+No. Hospice care is meant specifically for those approaching the last stages of life and aggressive treatment is no longer beneficial, while palliative care is appropriate for any stage of a chronic or serious illness.

-How can you get palliative care while you are in the hospital?
+How can I get palliative care while I am in the hospital?

-Tell your family, friends, and caregivers that you want palliative care.
-Then ask your doctor for a referral to the Palliative Care Consult Service.
+Tell your family, friends and caregivers that you want palliative care.
+Then, request your care team or ask your doctor for a referral to the Palliative Care Consult Service.